-- Communicate benefits of City and Town Centers. - Continue to build upon the tenets of the Wasatch Choice Vision. - Provide resources to help communities understand and enact the Wasatch Choice Vision. - Continue to advocate for Transportation-Oriented and Center-Based Development. - Advocate for broad housing solutions - · Communicate the benefits of parks and open spaces to improve overall public health
+- · Communicate benefits of City and Town Centers. - Continue to build upon the Wasatch Choice Vision. - Provide resources to help communities understand and enact the Wasatch Choice Vision. - Continue to advocate for Transportation-Oriented and Center-Based Development. - Advocate for broad housing solutions. - Communicate the benefits of parks and open spaces to improve overall public health.